Pressure Sore Claims

 Grading of pressure sores

 There are different grades of pressure sores, which affect how they are treated.
 Grade 1 pressure sores only affect the upper layer of the skin and will heal fairly quickly.
-At the opposite end of the scale, grade 4 pressure sores are the most serious.
+At the opposite end of the scale, Grade 4 pressure sores are the most serious.
 These sores might affect the muscles and ligaments, require immediate medical attention and may even need surgery.
 They take months or, in some cases, years to heal.

-Symptoms of pressure sores
+Symptoms of pressure sores and pressure sore claims

 Pressure sore usually develop gradually, but can sometimes form within a few hours.
 Early symptoms include: